The Business Of Being Cardi B

 That social media success soon transferred over to the small screen, leading to her joining season six of the reality television show Love & Hip Hop: New York, which premiered on Dec.
 14, 2015.
 Cardi spent two seasons promoting herself as the "regular degular shmegular girl from The Bronx," all the while recording music, growing her followers and planning her next move.
 (A press release for season seven: "Cardi B heads out on tour to promote her mixtape but finds navigating her new fame difficult."
 If they only knew.)

 She released Gangsta Bitch Music Vol. 1 in March 2016, and by November of that year had signed a deal with Atlantic Records, says Marsha St. Hubert, a senior vice president of urban marketing at Atlantic Records.
 Though Atlantic initially kept her signing quiet (common practice in the industry — reports circulated of the deal in February and Cardi spoke openly about the signing during her summer 2017 cover story interview with The Fader), the label was adamant about keeping Cardi's brand — her personality — intact.
-St. Hubert, says there was "never a censor, never a muzzle, never a 'You should take that post down' conversation surrounding Cardi."
+St. Hubert says there was "never a censor, never a muzzle, never a 'You should take that post down' conversation surrounding Cardi."

 But in terms of getting branding partnerships and sponsorships — an important source of both revenue and reciprocal promotion — Patientce Foster, founder of Cream PR and Cardi's longtime publicist, notes that it wasn't always easy to sell the Cardi B effect at first.
 "It was hard to get brands to work with her in the beginning," Foster says, though she did not disclose what brands were initially reluctant to work with the musician.

-"I still want to be myself, I still want to put my opinions out there or whatever, I just really want people to take my music serious," she told XXL Magazine in June 2016.
+"I still want to be myself, I still want to put my opinions out there or whatever, I just really want people to take my music serious," Cardi told XXL Magazine in June 2016.
 In November that year, she admitted that she'd almost skipped joining Love & Hip-Hop in order to focus on her music.

 Early on, Cardi's focus on her music career slowed those sponsorship talks.

-"By the time we signed her, she was around, I think, six or seven million followers on Instagram," St. Hubert explains. "[Her fans] would be very engaged when it wasn't around the music, per se.
+"By the time we signed her, she was around, I think, 6 or 7 million followers on Instagram," St. Hubert explains. "[Her fans] would be very engaged when it wasn't around the music, per se.
 So for us, our goal throughout this whole process is to get Cardi in music conversations."

 St. Hubert remembers the initial uphill battle to get Cardi recognition in the rap space.
 "A lot of times, we'd pitch certain things and we'd go have conversations with outlets and they'd be like, 'We'd love to have her talk about that one time she said this or said that,' " she says, "and basically it was on us, between myself and Ashley, to really always [bring] the conversation back to music."

 In late April, Cardi recorded what would become her golden ticket.
 On "Bodak Yellow (Money Moves)," Cardi mimics the flow of Florida rapper Kodak Black, spitting about everything from retiring from stripping, Louboutins, paying her mom's bills and having an unmatched work ethic in the game.
-Jermaine White, a.k.a.
-J White Did It, who produced the track, recalled Cardi's laser focus in the studio to Complex in August, 2017, saying their "chemistry at first was a love-hate one because I was such a general at first, and then she became the general."
+Jermaine White, aka J White Did It, who produced the track, recalled Cardi's laser focus in the studio to Complex in August, 2017, saying their "chemistry at first was a love-hate one because I was such a general at first, and then she became the general."

 Atlantic put out the single on June 16, followed by a lavish, Dubai-set music video the following week.
 Upon its release, "Bodak" broke into the Hot 100 at No. 85.
-For the July 4 holiday, St. Hubert set out to work the track through the holiday break, calling on the label's radio promotions team to push the song into heavy radio rotation.
+For the July 4 holiday, St. Hubert set out to work the track through the holiday break, calling on the label's radio promotions team to push the song into heavy rotation.
 By the time she arrived back to work Wednesday, July 5, St. Hubert says the song was averaging nearly three million streams a week across all streaming services.

 The venomous wit Cardi uses to craft her lovable and savage Instagram rants is the same ingredient that makes "Bodak Yellow" sting so sweetly.
 An anthem by all accounts, the track unifies and speaks to many different groups without compromising its own grimy, gritty truth.